logoPROFESSIONAL VERSION

 Treatment of Perineal Hernia in Dogs

 Perineal hernia is uncommonly an emergency, except when the bladder has herniated, resulting in urinary obstruction, or when a loop of intestine is strangulated, resulting in ischemia.
-If catheterization cannot be done, the urine should be removed by cystocentesis and an attempt made to reduce the hernia.
+If catheterization in not possible, urine should be removed by cystocentesis and an attempt made to reduce the hernia.
 An indwelling urinary catheter may be necessary to ensure urethral patency and prevent recurrence of obstruction.

-Surgical correction is always indicated, and concurrent castration to reduce recurrence is recommended.
-The prognosis is guarded because of the high incidence of recurrence (10%–46%) and postoperative complications such as infection, rectocutaneous fistula, anal sac fistula, sciatic and pudendal nerve entrapment, and rectal prolapse.
+Surgical correction is always indicated, and concurrent castration to decrease recurrence is recommended.
+The prognosis is guarded because of the high incidence of recurrence (10–46%) and because of postoperative complications such as infection, rectocutaneous fistula, anal sac fistula, sciatic and pudendal nerve entrapment, and rectal prolapse (1).

 Key Points